Kexplx/crimeview/README.md

 # Landkreiskriminalität | Crimeview

-This app analyses a route based on a Polygon, Line or Radius for 1 - 3 german cities and displays all german counties (<i>de: Landkreise</i>) with their respective crime rate.
+This app analyses a route based on a Polygon, Line or Radius for 1 - 3 german cities and displays all counties <i>(de: Landkreise)</i> with their respective crime rate on it.

 <i>Crime rate</i> == Committed crimes per 100.000 inhabitants.